Deckhandfirststar01/Skrivebord/spec/abb/abb-ios.md

 **C10:** Tapping an gray star icon in the Navigation bar will bookmark the current page in view.
 Tapping a blue star icon will remove the bookmark from the page.

-**C11:** Tapping the Refresh Page icon will reload and the contents recache the page in view.
+**C11:** Tapping the Refresh Page icon will reload the page in view.

 **C12:** If applicable, a user may swipe left or right at any time to view the next or previous page.
 The corresponding domain URL should appear in the Navigation bar above.